Richard-L4/the-majors/README.md

 - It is designed to provide a very base oversight of the big championships that are held each year, where they are held, and the dates.
 - A brief history of the two golfers who are widely acknowledged as the founding fathers of the game.
 - The trophy itself that goes to the player who wins the tournament and is introduced as "The champion golfer of the year and the winner of the Gold Medal".
+## UX

+### Target Audience
+The website is aimed at individuals who may have a casual interest in golf.
+This could include those who have seen the sport briefly on TV or heard about it on the radio and are curious to learn more.
+The target audience is anyone seeking a basic understanding of the game and its traditions.

+### User Goals
+The website is designed to:
+- Provide a brief and engaging overview of golf as a sport.
+- Offer information on the major championships held annually, including their venues and dates.
+- Share a concise history of the two golfers regarded as the founding fathers of golf.
+- Highlight the significance of the trophy awarded to tournament winners, including the title "The Champion Golfer of the Year."

+### Returning Users
+For returning users, the website aims to:
+- Serve as a quick reference for updated championship dates and venues.
+- Encourage deeper engagement with additional resources, such as historical details, player spotlights, or memorable moments in golf history.
+- Provide new interactive features, such as an enquiry form, for users to request further information or updates about championships or golf-related events.
+- Ensure consistent performance and a user-friendly experience across all pages, maintaining familiarity while enhancing content where necessary.

+### Design Decisions
+- The content is written in an accessible tone to appeal to newcomers to the sport while remaining engaging for returning users.
+- Visual elements, such as images of the championship trophy and historical figures, are included to enhance engagement.
+- A clear navigation structure ensures users can easily find the information they seek, whether they're new or returning visitors.
+- Future scalability is planned, with room to add sections or features catering to both first-time and repeat visitors.

 ## Five Planes of UX Design
 - **1.Strategy Plane (Why?)**